siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

                         Logical OR
                     </td>
                     <td>
-                        <pre>temp < 40 and (humidity < 40 or humidity >= 60)</pre>
+                        <pre>temp < 40 or (humidity < 40 and humidity >= 60)</pre>
                     </td>
                 </tr>
             </table>
-            e.g., Converting Celsius to Fahrenheit and identifying server rooms
+            E.g., Converting Celsius to Fahrenheit and identifying rooms with room number between 10 and 15 as server rooms.
-            <pre>from TempStream<br>select roomNo, temp * 9/5 + 32 as temp, 'F' as scale, roomNo >= 100 and roomNo < 110 as isServerRoom<br>insert into RoomTempStream;</pre>
+            <pre>from TempStream<br>select roomNo, temp * 9/5 + 32 as temp, 'F' as scale, roomNo > 10 and roomNo < 15 as isServerRoom<br>insert into RoomTempStream;</pre>
     </tr>

 </table>

-##Functions
+###Functions

-A function consumes zero, one or more function parameters and produces a result value.
+A function consumes zero, one or more parameters and always produces a result value.
+It can be used any location where an attribute can be used.

+**Purpose**

+Functions encapsulates complex making the Siddhi application simple and easy to understand.

 **Function Parameters**

-Functions parameters can be attributes (  int , long, float, double, string, bool, object ), results of other functions, results of mathematical or logical expressions or time parameters.
+Functions parameters can be attributes, constant values, results of other functions, results of mathematical or logical expressions or time parameters.
+Function parameters depending on the function being called.

-Time is a special parameter that can we defined using the time value as int and its unit type as <int> <unit>.
-Following are the supported unit types, Time upon execution will return its expression in the scale of milliseconds as a long value.
+Time is a special parameter that can we defined using the integer time value followed by its unit as `<int> <unit>`.
+Following are the supported unit types.
+Upon execution time returns the value in the scale of milliseconds as a long value.

 <table style="width:100%">
     <tr>